-Tom Hanks, Idris Elba & More Revealing Their Coronavirus Diagnosis
+Idris Elba's Wife Sabrina Dhowre & More Reveal Coronavirus Diagnoses

-Tom Hanks, Idris Elba and More Share Coronavirus Diagnoses to Bring Awareness to the Health Crisis
+Idris Elba's Wife Sabrina Dhowre & More Share Coronavirus Diagnoses to Bring Awareness to the Health Crisis

 Celebs are speaking out and advocating for precautions against the spread of coronavirus.

 The virus, also known as COVID-19, was declared a pandemic last week -- with many Hollywood productions shutting down, and actors, athletes and more using their platforms to encourage fans to stay healthy.

 Some -- like Tom Hanks and Rita Wilson, and Utah Jazz player Rudy Gobert -- have found themselves affected by the virus personally, revealing they have been diagnosed with the disease.
 COVID-19 can be fatal in the most extreme cases, but amid their diagnoses, celebs are staying positive, reminding fans to take the virus seriously, but not to panic.